fluent/fluent-plugin-sanitizer/README.md

 ## Configuration
 ### Parameters
-- hash_salt : specify hash salt used to sanitize original information (:string, default: nil)
+- hash_salt (optional) : hash salt used when calculating hash value with original information.
-- rule options
+- rule options :
-  - keys : Name of keys whose values are to be sanitized.
+  - keys (mandatory) :  Name of keys whose values will be masked.
 You can specify multiple keys.
-When keys are nested, you can use {parent key}.{child key} like "kubernetes.master_url". (:array, default:[])
+When keys are nested, you can use {parent key}.{child key} like "kubernetes.master_url".
-  - pattern_ipv4 : sanitize if values contain IPv4. (:bool, default: false)
+  - pattern_ipv4 (optional)  : Mask IP addresses in IPv4 format.
+You can use “true” or “false”. (defalt: false)
-  - pattern_fqdn : sanitize if values contain hostname in FQDN style. (:bool, default: false)
+  - pattern_fqdn (optional)  : Mask hostname in FQDN style.
+You can use “true” or “false”. (defalt: false)
-  - pattern_regex : sanitize if value mactchs custom regular expression (:regexp, default: /^$/)
+  - pattern_regex (optional)  : Mask value mactches custom regular expression.
+You need provide a regular expression in this options.
+  - pattern_regex_prefix (optional) : Define prefix used for masking vales. (default: Regex)
-  - pattern_keywords : sanitize if values match custom keywords.
-You can specify multiple keywords. (:array, default:[])
+  - pattern_keywords (optional)  : Mask values match custom keywords.
+You can specify multiple keywords.
+  - pattern_keywords_prefix (optional) : Define prefix used for masking vales. (default: Keyword)

-You can specify multiple options in a single rule like following sample configuration.
+You can specify multiple rules in a single configuration.
+It is also possible to define multiple pattern options in a single rule like following sample.

 ```
 <filter **>